Government agencies communicate via .gov.sg websites (e.g. go.gov.sg/open). Trusted websites

 To work out a financial plan, consider the following:

-You may use our calculators to estimate your finances and the amount of housing loan you may need for your flat purchase.
-Read financial planning for flat purchase for more tips on financing a flat purchase.
+You can use our calculators to estimate your finances and the amount of housing loan you may need for your flat purchase.
+Read working out your flat budget for more tips on financing a flat purchase.

 You must use cash at the following stages: